Elliptic PDE¶

 spawn_key ()

-Finally, we will run some convergence tests to see how these method behave as a function of the error tolerance.
+Finally, we will run some convergence tests to see how these methods behave as a function of the error tolerance.

 # Main function to test convergence for given problem